-For those going the DIY route, the manuscript will need to be converted into three documents (assuming you are looking to publish across all major e-book platforms): A Microsoft Word document for Smashwords; a MOBI file for Amazon Kindle; and an EPUB file for other e-book retailers, including Barnes & Noble, Kobo, Sony, and Apple iBooks.
+For those going the DIY route, the manuscript will need to be converted into two documents (assuming you are looking to publish across all major e-book platforms): A MOBI file for Amazon Kindle; and an EPUB file for other e-book retailers, including Barnes & Noble, Smashwords, Kobo, Sony, and Apple iBooks.

-For the Smashwords Word document, Microsoft’s automatic formatting will need to be cleared to create clean source copy based on the company’s particular style guide (details of which are at www.smashwords.com/books/view/52).
-While just doing this could allow authors to distribute their book to every major retailer beyond Amazon, the Smashwords “meatgrinder” gives authors limited choice in how their final layout looks.
+Authors can utilize Smashwords Direct to upload their EPUB or Word document onto the Smashwords platform, following the company’s particular style guide.
+While just doing this could allow authors to distribute their book to every major retailer beyond Amazon, the Smashwords “meatgrinder” automated conversion technology gives authors limited choice in how their final layout looks.

-“I want my e-books to look the way I want them to look,” says LJ Cohen, author of several self-published novels as well as detailed guides on e-book formatting (available at her website www.ljcohen.net).
+“I want my e-books to look the way I want them to look,” says LJ Cohen, author of several self-published novels as well as detailed guides on e-book formatting.
 “So I send the Word document to the meatgrinder, and once it gets approved in the catalog, then I upload my hand-coded EPUB file on top of that.”

 To do this for EPUB and MOBI, first use a word processor program that allows for cleaning up formatting and creating custom fonts, paragraphs, and headings.
 A number of software programs are available for converting documents into EPUB and MOBI files.
 These include free tools PressBooks, Leanpub, and Jutoh (which has a for-purchase version offering more functions) for both EPUB and MOBI, or Sigil for EPUB files.
 The programs Scrivener and Apple Pages can export EPUB files but cost money.